Hall of Fame Spotlight

 Dr. King showed that the greatest power in the world isn’t domination — it’s the courage to dream of justice for all.

-Martin Luther King Jr. Hall of Fame Spolight Posts
+Harriet Tubman Hall of Fame Spolight Posts